Sanshain/svelte-input-mask/README.md

 # svelte-input-mask

 The simplest component of an input mask with validation for digits of a given format, which can contain arbitrary non-numeric characters.
-For example, a mask for entering a phone number: `+7(777)7777777`

 Features:
 - The minified bundle weighs less than 3kb